 After removing the printer, remove the spacer foam from the top of the printer.
 The foam quantity depends on the printer variant ordered.
 When removing this foam, be careful not to bump the vertical boxes on the sides and cause them to collapse on each other.

 After removing the foam, remove both of the vertical boxes.

-Note: One of the boxes is intentionally empty in the standard delivery, while the other box contains a number of accessories.
+Caution: One of the boxes is intentionally empty in the standard delivery, while the other box contains a number of accessories.
 Therefore, their weight varies greatly.
 In the second box however, there may be accessories supplied as part of your order.

 2) Printer accessories

 One of the boxes supplied with the printer contains the standard accessories supplied with the printer.
 Unpack the box by tilting the front narrow side of the box and then lifting it up.

 Please take care to note all the small accessories that may be overlooked in the dark foam.

 The standard printer accessories supplied with one extruder (E3D Titan) include the following components (from the top left):